de4a-eu/de4a/README.md

-# DE4A - CONNECTOR PROJECT
+# DE4A - CONNECTOR
-Repository revolves around [de4a-connector](https://github.com/de4a-wp5/de4a/tree/developer/de4a-connector) component, but in order to test, enhance and complete the functionality, an complete environment is created.
-We will describes the differents packages.
+Connector component.
+Check out following instructions and descriptions.

 ## de4a-commons
 Concived as a library that maintains: